 At Raghav’s birth, our pediatrician noticed his feet were abnormally bent, which caused the parents – Jyoti and Akash – to worry about their son’s health.

 “This is where we heard about CTEV or clubfoot for the first time,” recalled Jyoti.

 CTEV (Congenital Talipes Equinovarus), more commonly known as clubfoot, is a birth defect where an infant’s foot is twisted inward.
 The deformity, usually present at birth, is a clubfoot symptom that worsens over time if left untreated.

 Upon further investigation by our pediatrician, Raghav was immediately referred to Dr. Manish Dalwani, Senior Consultant, Orthopedics at Sitaram Bhartia Hospital, Delhi.

 “CTEV does not need to be a cause of panic if treated early,” reassured Dr. Manish.

 Jyoti posed some questions at the consultation before they decided to go ahead with the treatment –

 How does clubfoot affect a child?

 “CTEV or clubfoot isn’t painful for the babies.
 As your child grows, however, they can have difficulties in walking and the condition can become painful if clubfoot treatment is delayed.”

 CTEV affects the ankle and foot and is diagnosed at birth.
 The leg looks deformed, visibly shorter than normal and the calf muscles look chubbier.

 Keep in mind that, in most cases, clubfoot can be detected during a prenatal ultrasound.

 What causes clubfoot in a fetus?

-“For most cases of CTEV, the causes are not known (idiopathic in nature).
+“For most cases, clubfoot causes are not known (idiopathic in nature).
 There are some situations, however, where it tends to be seen more commonly.”

 “In these cases, the defect may occur if spinal disorders such as meningomyelocele are present in the infant during birth.”

 “Could Raghav’s condition have happened due to anything I did during or after pregnancy?” asked Jyoti, worried that she had caused her son harm.

 Dr. Manish was quick to quell her worries – “Though clubfoot causes are as of yet unknown, it is not related to how you have handled your pregnancy or the infant after birth.”